ericspod/VPHSummerSchool2019/README.md

 Start by downloading this repository so you have all the code with you: https://github.com/ericspod/VPHSummerSchool2019/archive/master.zip

+Slides can also be viewed online at https://nbviewer.jupyter.org/github/ericspod/VPHSummerSchool2019

 ## Getting Started With Colaboratory

 We will be using Google Colaboratory to run our notebooks when doing training since a GPU is basically required.
 You can